VincentFoulon80/virt-ic/README.md

 This library is a Integrated Circuit Emulator backend that can simulate interactions between multiple chips.

-Note that for now there is only Digital circuit emulation, Analog signals will be implemented later.
+Note that for now there is mostly Digital circuit emulation, Analog signals are kinda present but still need work.

-You start by creating a Board, and then you add Traces or Sockets, and then you plug Chips and link Pins together to form a virtual circuit.
+You start by creating a Board, register Chips and Traces, and link Chip pins together to form a virtual circuit.
 You can then run the circuit to emulate the chips and links between them.

-This library is a Backend emulator, it means that there is no GUI (yet) to create boards.
+This library is a Backend emulator, it means that there is no GUI to create boards.

 # Note on 0.5.0 update